ezgliding/goigc/README.md

 ## Testing

 Tests rely on the golden test pattern.
-To update the test data under the tdata directory run the tests with the `update` flag:
+To update the test data under the trest directory run the tests with the `update` flag:
 ```
 go test -update .